Neilfoster/eco-commerce/README.md

 I wanted to create a site that is easy to use and intuitive allowing the user to browse casually and mindfully through the various sections.
 To adhere to the theme of nature, I wanted to use a natural color palette and create an open space with plenty of breathing room to browse without being overwhelmed by unnecessary information and clutter.
-As the site sells both household and self care products I wanted to separate these two sections from each other so the user browses through each section individually but also have the option to browse through all products together if this was desired.
+As the site sells both household and self-care products I wanted to separate these two sections from each other so the user browses through each section individually but also has the option to browse through all products together if this was desired.
 I achieved this by diving the sections visually on the landing page and also having a "Shop" tab in the navbar to show all products together.
 I also thought it was important to showcase the blog section on the landing page to allow users to go straight to the blog section this can also be achieved via the "Blog" link on the navbar.